 Why I Built evnx: The AWS Incident I Can't Forget

 I pushed AWS credentials to a public GitHub repo.
 Three services went down.
+A poorly formatted LLM prompt pointed me toward a solution.
 Here's the full story — and what I built so you never have to explain that incident to your lead.

 Ajit Kumar